Gabinou/tnecs/TUTORIAL.md

     // Free member variables
 }

-// All Position Cs initialized on creation,
+// All Position compinentd initialized on creation,
 // freed on destruction
 TNECS_REGISTER_C(world, Position, Position_Init, Position_Free);

 ```
-The Cs IDs start 1, and increase monotonically, up to a cap of 63.
+The component IDs start 1, and increase monotonically, up to a cap of 63.
 Tip: Use X macros to create lists of component IDs.

 You can get the component type with the macro: